FEDERAL REAL PROPERTY ASSISTANCE PROGRAM

-This report is in the public domain.
+This brochure is in the public domain.
 Authorization to reproduce it in whole or in part is granted.
-While permission to reprint this publication is not necessary, the citation should be: U.S. Department of Education, Office of Management, Facilities Services, How to Acquire Surplus Federal Real Property for Educational Purposes, Washington, D.C., 2006.
+While permission to reprint this publication is not necessary, the citation should be U.S. Department of Education, Office of Finance and Operations, Logistic Services Division, Federal Real Property Branch, How to Acquire Surplus Federal Real Property for Educational Purposes, Washington, D.C., 2020.

-On request, this publication may be made available in alternate formats, such as Braille, large print or computer diskette.
-For more information, please contact the Department’s Alternate Format Center (202) 260-0852 or (202) 260-0818.
+On request, this publication may be made available in alternate formats, such as Braille, large print or CD.
+For more information, please contact the Department’s Alternate Format Center at 202-260-0852 or 202-260-0818.

-The Federal Property and Administrative Services Act of 1949 (P.L.
-81-152), as amended, provides statutory authority for the disposal of excess real property to another executive agency having a need for the property, or, if there is no such need, for its disposal as surplus property in accordance with federal laws and regulations.
-This act gives to the secretary of education the authority to sell surplus federal real property to eligible applicants who have demonstrated a need for the property at a Public Benefit Allowance discount, which takes into consideration benefits that may accrue to the United States as a result of its use for educational purposes.
+The statutory authority for the disposal of real property is outlined within the provisions of the Federal Property and Administrative Services Act of 1949, as amended in Public Law 107-217 P.L.
+10, enacted Aug.
+21, 2002.
+This law established the GSA and directed its administrator to establish an efficient and economical system to procure, manage and dispose of government property.
+This law gives the U.S. Secretary of Education the authority to sell surplus federal real property to eligible applicants who have demonstrated a need for the property at a Public Benefit Allowance discount, which takes into consideration benefits that may accrue to the United States as a result of its use for educational purposes.

 Most real properties acquired and developed by the United States for federal activities are covered by the above legislation.
-Some properties are exempt, such as public domain lands, forest reserves, national park properties, Indian lands, lands securing federal loans and property owned by the U.S. Postal Service or other agencies which by law require reimbursement for their use.
+Some properties are exempt, such as public domain lands, forest reserves, national park properties, Indian lands, lands securing federal loans and property owned by the U.S. Postal Service or other agencies that, by law, require reimbursement for their use.

 BRAC properties are also made available during disposal through the U.S. Department of Education and may be acquired for needed educational purposes.
-BRAC laws and regulations differ in some respects with regard to the disposal of property and additionally require that potentially interested parties also coordinate their plans with Local Redevelopment Authorities (LRAs) to assure that their proposed programs are consistent with master redevelopment plans that have been developed by communities for the future of the closed installations.
+The Department also works closely with the military services in assisting eligible education organizations to acquire real property that is being disposed of at military installations designated for closure under BRAC regulations.
+BRAC regulations differ from conventional surplus federal real property disposal regulations in several respects.
+Most importantly, BRAC regulations provide Local Redevelopment Authorities (LRAs) the authority to develop master plans that guide redevelopment efforts.
+Potentially interested parties must coordinate their plans with LRAs to assure that their proposed programs are consistent with master redevelopment plans that have been developed by communities for the future of the closed installations.

 Related personal property, which is located on and is an integral part of the real property or is essential to its productive operation, may be conveyed either with off-site improvements or with property for on-site use.

-Educational use restrictions on the property may be abrogated and released with the consent of the Department upon payment of the unearned Public Benefit Allowance discount that was granted prospectively at the time of conveyance based upon the current fair market value of the property at the time of request for release.
+Educational use restrictions on the property may be abrogated and released with the consent of the Department and the disposal agency upon payment of the unearned Public Benefit Allowance discount that was granted prospectively at the time of conveyance based upon the current fair market value of the property at the time of request for release.